ayaan129/ayaan129.github.io/_pages/about.md

 🛜 My technical skill set also includes a solid understanding of cloud-based environments, such as AWS, and a keen interest in cybersecurity principles and practices.
 I am passionate about building systems that enhance security and operational efficiency.

+👨🏻‍💻 I am actively looking for internship opportunities related to Cybersecurity